svanegas/revolut_currencies/README.md

 In order to build `release` builds you would need to generate a key store to sign the app.
-Once you have your key store save it as `currencies.jks` under the `extras/keystore` folder, and also, create a file `currencies.properties` to save your store settings, as follows:
+Once you have your key store save it as `currencies.jks` under the `extras/keystore` folder, and also, modify the file `currencies.properties` to save your store settings.
+By default, it will look like this, but it won't work if you would like to compile a `release` variant of the app:

 ```
 keystore.key.password=123example